 Lexus NX review - Reliability and safety

-Lexus has a first-class reputation for building safe, dependable cars, and customer feedback from our 2021 Driver Power survey would seem to back this up.
-Despite coming to the end of its life cycle, the previous generation NX still managed to achieve 13th place on a 75-car list in the Best cars to own poll, while the Toyota RAV4 SUV (which shares the same platform) was voted into 11th spot.
-With the NX now featuring a more efficient plug-in hybrid powertrain, improved cabin ergonomics and a sharper infotainment setup, the premium SUV should be well set for a strong showing in 2022.
+Lexus has a first-class reputation for building safe, dependable cars, and customer feedback from our 2022 Driver Power survey would generally seem to back this up.
+The NX didn't feature in the most recent poll although the previous generation NX managed to achieve 13th place on a 75-car list in 2021.

 In addition to more regular safety tech such as ABS and traction control, Lexus includes its Safety System+3 pack as standard for the NX.
 It uses a combination of camera and radar-based systems to help prevent a collision and to feed important information back to the driver.
 For example, Lane Tracing Assist helps keep the car in the centre of the lane, while Road Sign Assist will recognise traffic sign information and highlight it on the driver’s display screen.